sunng87/bason/README.markdown

 Usage
 -----
+Annotate your Java bean with @BsonDocument to declare that this bean can be serialize to or deserialize from bson.

+@BsonDocument
+public class Passenger {

+	private double packageWeight;

+	public double getPackageWeight() {
+		return packageWeight;
+	}

+	public void setPackageWeight(double packageWeight) {
+		this.packageWeight = packageWeight;
+	}

+}

-For maven user, add such segment on certain part of your pom.xml
+For maven user, then add such segment on certain part of your pom.xml

 <plugin>
 	<groupId>org.apache.maven.plugins</groupId>